Algerian Ligue Professionnelle 1: Hegemony JS Kabylie (6 titles) – (1981–1990)

 This hegemony will still be slightly challenged by the MC Oran named MP Oran, who was at that time only rival figure of JE Tizi-Ouzou, removing his second championship when the season 1987–1988.
 With this title she will stand in the next season African Cup of Champions Clubs, losing the final against the Moroccan WA Casablanca.
 Besides this achievement of African weapons, Mouloudia Oran finish second in the championship three times in the season 1984–1985, 1986–1987 and 1989–1990.

-Consecration of the beautiful can also emphasize GC Mascara, a pioneer of Algerian football club, one of the few to win a championship in the French colonial era (since affiliated with the Lofa Oran Football League Association'), who won the championship at the end of the season 1983–1984.
-Note also the performance of the RC Kouba, named at that time RS Kouba who finally won his first championship (the only one to date) in the season 1980–1981, after finishing second in the season 1966–1967 and 1974–1975.
-And finally the last team to win a championship in this decade apart from JE Tizi-Ouzou is the ES Sétif which then bore the name of EP Setif.
-She won her second championship during the season 1986–1987, which will allow him the following season to participate in the African Cup of Champions Clubs won the Nigerian side of the Iwuanyanwu National.
+GC Mascara, an early Algerian football club formerly affiliated with the Lofa Oran Football League Association and one of the teams to win a championship during the French colonial era, won the championship at the end of the 1983–1984 season.
+RC Kouba, then named RS Kouba, won its first championship in the 1980–1981 season, after finishing second in the 1966–1967 and 1974–1975 seasons.
+Apart from JE Tizi-Ouzou, the last team to win a championship in this decade was ES Sétif, then named EP Sétif.
+It won its second championship during the 1986–1987 season, qualifying for the following season's African Cup of Champions Clubs against the Nigerian side Iwuanyanwu National.